 Do you really think, there should be a change?

 Why not?
-From its starting itself, there were a number of services as part of iCloud including the former MobileMe (Contacts, Mail, Calendar), AppStore, iBookStore, iCloud Backup, iTunes and iPhoto Library.
+From its start, there were a number of services as part of iCloud including the former MobileMe (Contacts, Mail, Calendar), AppStore, iBookStore, iCloud Backup, iTunes, and iPhoto Library.
 Now, these space-consuming services can be brought up under four major categories

-iCloud Backup: Contains all the backups of your iPhones, Mac, iPhones, etc. saved into cloud.
-By default, accounts, documents, Health data, Home configuration and settings” are the services on your iPhone/iPad that get backed up.
+iCloud Backup: Contains all the backups of your iPhones, Mac, iPhones, etc. saved into the cloud.
+By default, accounts, documents, Health data, Home configuration, and settings” are the services on your iPhone/iPad that get backed up.

-iCloud Mail – Whoever, having an Apple ID must also have an iCloud email account. iCloud Mail consists of all the emails from your iCloud email account along with attachments.
+iCloud Mail – Whoever has an Apple ID must also have an iCloud email account. iCloud Mail consists of all the emails from your iCloud email account along with attachments.

 iCloud Photo Library – All your photos and videos across your Macs and iOS devices will be synchronized to iCloud Photo Library.

-How much GB of iCloud Space An Average Apple User Needs?
+How Much GB of iCloud Space Does An Average Apple User Needs?

-So, I am ready to say - even we choose 100 GB as ideal free storage limit for Apple users, it won’t be too much.
+So, I am ready to say - even if we choose 100 GB as the ideal free storage limit for Apple users, it won’t be too much.

 How Much More is Space you can buy from Apple?